turtle96/taskell/docs/UserGuide.md

 - `list-done` <br>
 Displays a list of completed tasks.<br>
 - `list-priority` PRIORITY<br>
-Displays a list of tasks with given priority.<br>
+Displays a list of tasks with given priority.
 <br><p align="center"><img src="images/screenshots/list_date.PNG" width="800"></br><br>
 Diagram 2: Displays all the tasks to be done by today after typing list-date today.